 SEE the CALENDER for an at-a-glance list of HRFHS activities

-Last Month’s Talk at Ore Centre (14th June) “The History of Directories” by Andrew Longley
+Last Month’s Talk at Ore Centre (14th March) Bodiam History to the Present by Geoff Hutchinson

 NEXT Talk at Ore Centre

 Weds 11th April, 2018 – Bulverhythe: An area equal in history and interest to Old Town Hastings with Ian Porter

 Ian Porter will be explaining his claim about this often-neglected are of the town, bridging the gap between St Leonards and Bexhill.
 Home of the Amsterdam wreck and venue for a succession of sporting fixtures over time.

 Starting 7:30 p.m. – Ore Community Centre, Old London Road, Ore, Hastings

 at All Saints Church Hall, All Saints Street, Hastings